kordan/moodle-mod_surveypro/README.md

 Master templates
 ----------------
-Master template is the plugin to quickly create a classic survey such as ATTLS, COLLES's or Critical Incidents.
+Master template is the sub-plugin to quickly create a classic survey such as ATTLS, COLLES's or Critical Incidents.
 Editing teacher is allowed to create his own master templates based on a manually created surveypro.
 The added value of master templates is the multilanguage behaviour.
 Once a course creator saves a surveypro as master template, in order to use it in a different moodle instance, he needs to copy it to the filesystem of the target moodle instance and to navigate the notification page.
 Each language added to the lang folder of the copied master template package will be available to students in the target moodle instance.
 This means that the same surveypro will be served to students in their own language, whether available.

 Report